 In the wake of the acquisition, entrepreneurs had been emailing me nonstop.
 I’d never experienced anything like it.
 It seemed that once news of the Unilever acquisition hit headlines, our success caught the attention of business owners in a new way.
 People wanted to meet for coffee to “pick my brain,” talk about their own business plans, and get my advice.
-“I’ve been building my own company for four years now and would love the opportunity to meet you for coffee or lunch sometime to learn more about your path and experience in entrepreneurship; especially in moving to the next level of national distribution,” read one.
+“I’ve been building my own company for four years now and would love the opportunity to meet you for coffee or lunch sometime to learn more about your path and experience in entrepreneurship, especially in moving to the next level of national distribution,” read one.
 Another wanted to connect me with a colleague to discuss “how to think about talking to investors and strategic buyers.”
 Another described being at a business crossroads and hoped to “set up a meeting to see if you might be able to steer us in the right direction.”
 “I really admired the work you did with Schmidt’s Naturals and was wondering if you do any private consultation for independent businesses who wish to grow (*cough* like mine),” wrote another.

-There was so much I wanted to say and offer, but there was no way I could sit down for one-on-ones with every single person who emailed me.
+There was so much I wanted to say and offer, but there was no way I could sit down for one on ones with every single person who emailed me.
 I started to wonder if maybe I could open myself up for “office hours” once a month at a venue where at least the local small business owners and makers could stop by and chat with me.
 Or maybe I could even do it by conference call so that I could connect with those outside of Portland.
 I entertained a few of these options, but nothing felt like the right solution.
 When the idea of writing a book came up, it seemed like the perfect opportunity: I could offer insights and lessons from my own entrepreneurial journey in a way that would reach the largest group of people.
 True to form, Chris became my biggest supporter, urging me to get writing.

 In May, Jim from Portland Made—a local collective of entrepreneurs and makers that hosts educational gatherings for networking and business development—reached out and invited me to stop by an upcoming event.
 “You're a maker rock star and very much looked up to in our community.
 It would mean a lot to have you there.
 Come on by?” he wrote.
 I’d known about Portland Made for years but never had a chance to attend an event.
 With more time on my hands, I was eager to check it out.
 Chris and I spent the evening mingling with makers and small business owners, chatting over snacks and cocktails and exchanging business cards.
 Soon afterwards, Jim invited me to speak at a Portland Made meetup on the theme of “Scaling Schmidt’s Naturals.”
 It was held inside a local print maker’s studio.
 Of course, I’d had experience speaking at award ceremonies, conferences, and business events, but something about speaking to this smaller audience of passionate entrepreneurs—my people—electrified me in a whole different way.